jameslovallo/ardi/README.md

 </div>

+#### Styles Key Function

-If you prefer, you can also use Javascript variables and functions directly in your CSS by creating the `css` key as a function.
+If you prefer, you can also use Javascript variables and functions directly in your CSS by creating the `styles` key as a function.

 <div class="highlight-lines">